 In 1880, many Chinese lived in Hop Alley, Denver, Colorado’s Chinatown.
 In October of that year, an anti-Chinese riot resulted in the lynching of a Chinese man and injuring many others.
 A mob of approximately 3000 people had gathered in Hop Alley, consisting of “illegal voters, Irishmen and some Negroes.”
 Only eight Policemen were on duty at the outbreak of the riot.
-Firemen, brought in to disperse the crowd, hosed them with water but this only made them angrier.
-The mob began to destroy Chinese businesses, looted their homes, and injure many of them.
+Firemen, brought in to disperse the crowd, hosed them with water, making them angrier.
+The mob began to destroy Chinese businesses, loot their homes, and injuring many.
 According to the Rocky Mountain News, the Chinese quarter was “gutted as completely as though a cyclone had come in one door and passed out the rear.
 There was nothing left…whole.”

 On October 28, 1889, Katsu Goto was a merchant, interpreter, and lynching victim.
 He spoke fluent English and was a contract laborer who took over a store in Honokaa, Hawaii, a plantation village.
 His customers were not only Japanese, as he was but also Hawaiian and Haole (white).
 White plantation owners disliked him, and his popularity in the community created competition with shopkeepers loyal to the white Protestant overseers.

 Nine days before he was lynched, on October 19th, a fire broke out at the nearby Overend Camp, and Goto and seven other workers were accused of arson.
-Though he never had a trial, Goto was ambushed and killed by four men.
+Though he never had a trial, four men ambushed and killed Goto.
 His body was found swinging from a telephone pole the next day.
 After a lengthy investigation, the perpetrators were arrested, tried, and sentenced to O’ahu Prison.